Code-Institute-Submissions/ci-milestone1/README.md

 1. As a fan/client, I want to visit an About Section, so I can learn about the band.
 2. As a fan/client, I want to visit a page of the band's music, so I can listen/watch previous performances.
 3. As a fan/client, I want to visit a page with photos of the band, so I can look at photos of the band/previous performances.
-4. As a fan/client, I want to see a list of their future events, so I can see when they are playing / are availible.
 5. As a client, I want to be able to contact the band, so I can discuss booking them.

 #### Pages